DataONEorg/hashstore-java/CONTRIBUTING.md

 ## Code style

 Code should be written to professional standards to enable clean, well-documented, readable, and maintainable software.
-While there has been significant variablility in the coding styles applied historically, new contributions should strive for clean code formatting.
+While there has been significant variability in the coding styles applied historically, new contributions should strive for clean code formatting.
 We generally follow PEP8 guidelines for Python code formatting, typically enforced through the `black` code formatting package.
 For Java, we typically